tarunm20/cse15l-lab-reports/lab-report-3-week-6.md

 ![copying file](lab3/3.png)
 Here we created a simple helloWorld.java file and we are trying to `scp` it into the host directory.
 Using the alias and a specific directory in the host system, we can seemlessly transfer the helloWorld.java file.
+Here is the command we used: `scp helloWorld.java ieng6:~/`